digital-asset/daml/docs/source/app-dev/services.rst

 Ledger identity service
 =======================

-Use the **ledger identity service** to get the identity string of the ledger that it is connected to.
+Use the **ledger identity service** to get the identity string of the ledger that your application is connected to.

 You need to include this identity string when submitting commands.
 Commands with an incorrect identity string are rejected.